 Appealing your case at the federal level if necessary

 Managing the process to improve your chances of an approval

 Appealing your case if you were previously approved, but the SSA decides you are able to return to work

 Working with an attorney improves your chances of approval for SSDI and SSI benefits.
 We can help you provide the correct medical information to receive your qualification and argue to expedite your case if you have extenuating circumstances.

 You can apply at any Social Security office or online at www.socialsecuiriy.gov.
 Most people who apply are initially denied, but many of these people ultimately receive benefits.
 It is important not to give up.
 Our Social Security disability lawyers can help.

 If you think you may have a Social Security Disability claim, please call our toll-free number or complete the contact form on this website.
 We can help you no matter where you live.
 We will conduct an initial consultation to determine whether you may be eligible for Social Security disability benefits.
 There is no charge for our initial consultation, and we don’t get paid unless you get paid.

 The Law Offices of Kevin Kurgis can help you determine your eligibility for SSDI or SSI benefits, with no charge for your initial consultation.
 Contact us today to schedule an appointment with one of our experienced attorneys.

 And remember, “I don’t get paid, unless you get paid.”

-The personal injury attorneys at the Law Offices of Kevin Kurgis serve serious injury and wrongful death cases in Columbus, Cleveland, Cincinnati, Toledo, Akron, Dayton, Parma, Canton, Youngstown, Lorain, Hamilton, Springfield, Kettering, Elyria, Lakewood, Cuyahoga Falls, Euclid, Middletown, Mansfield, Newark, Findlay, Urbana, Chillicothe and Zanesville OH areas.
+The personal injury attorneys at the Law Offices of Kevin Kurgis serve serious injury and animal attack cases in Columbus, Cleveland, Cincinnati, Toledo, Akron, Dayton, Parma, Canton, Youngstown, Lorain, Hamilton, Springfield, Kettering, Elyria, Lakewood, Cuyahoga Falls, Euclid, Middletown, Mansfield, Newark, Findlay, Urbana, Chillicothe and Zanesville OH areas.